josh-tt/tt-screen-logger/README.md

 ## Requirements

-- React 18+ and TypeScript 5.0+
+- React 19+ and TypeScript 5.0+
-- Tailwind CSS 3.0+ (optional, can be removed with minimal changes)
+- Tailwind CSS 4.0+ (optional, can be refactored with minimal changes)
+- NextJS (demo purposes only)
-- Works with any modern React framework (Next.js, Remix, Vite, etc.)
+- Should work with any modern React framework (Next.js, Remix, Vite, etc.)

 ## Installation